airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/manage-data-residency.md

 :::note

-Configuring default data residency only applies to new connections and does not affect existing connections.
+To ensure your data is processed in the correct region, set your default data residency before creating a new connection, as some workflows rely on the default data residency.
+When you set the default data residency, it applies to new connections and does not affect existing ones.
+If you do not set the default data residency, the [Airbyte Default](https://docs.airbyte.com/cloud/getting-started-with-airbyte-cloud/#united-states-and-airbyte-default) region is used.

 :::